 The behavior is demonstrated by the student's time and attendance patterns, appearance and conduct.
-It is expected that student will attend class and clinical experiences prepared and present themselves as sincere and motivated leaders.
+It is expected that students will attend class and clinical experiences prepared and present themselves as sincere and motivated leaders.
 Should a student be unable to maintain these expectations, withdrawal from the program may be indicated.
 Furthermore, students are expected to be aware of policies in the Department of Nursing and follow those policies.

-Students are seen as having responsibility for their own learning, and must be active learners.
+Students are responsible for their own learning and must be active learners.

-Students are expected to fulfill all the requirements for theory and clinical course requirements,

-And to meet course and program objectives.
+Students are expected to fulfill all the requirements for theory and clinical course requirements, and to meet course and program objectives.

-Students are to follow Angelina College guidelines as printed and available in the Angelina material pertinent to nursing programs.
+Students are to follow Angelina College guidelines as printed and available in the Angelina